Thinkwise/docs/docs/platform_overview.md

    - is defined in the SF and selected in the IAM.
 4. User preferences
    - provide an individual display of the things that a user is authorized for.
-   - is provided from the GUI and recorded in the IAM.
+   - is provided from the user interface and recorded in the IAM.

-The GUIs are fully multilingual and communicate with the same business logic layer.
+The user interfaces are fully multilingual and communicate with the same business logic layer.

-A brief summary of the functionality for each type of GUI is given below.
+A brief summary of the functionality for each type of user interface is given below.
 A comprehensive description is given in the various manuals.
 The screen examples come from the Insights application that is used by Thinkwise for training purposes.

 ### Windows

 #### Functionality

-The Windows GUI provides a wide range of default functionality, available through the integrated ribbon, button bars and the context menu.
+The Windows user interface provides a wide range of default functionality, available through the integrated ribbon, button bars and the context menu.

 Data can be visualized in hierarchically structured screens with multiple subjects, using grids, forms, maps, charts and pivottables, document previews, dashboards, gantt charts and more.